-Our Primerica (Prime America) Review for 2017
+Our Primerica (Prime America) Review

 Just an infant in the world of life insurance, Primerica (Prime America) got its start in 1977.
 But their beginning is not exactly like that of any other insurance company because they aren’t just a company who offers insurance; they’re a multi-level marketing, or MLM, organization.